 Picture charting a course using a map from last month—you’d miss new obstacles entirely.
 The same principle applies here.
 Delayed closes mean your weekly projections reflect a version of your business that no longer exists.

-Every forecast relies on assumptions about future expenses, collections, and timing.
-When those assumptions are built on misclassified transactions or accounts that haven’t been reconciled, errors compound across the entire 13-week window.
+Every forecast relies on assumptions about future expenses, collections, and timing, and even historical data becomes unreliable when transactions are misclassified or accounts haven’t been reconciled.
+Errors then compound across the entire 13-week window.

 A single expense in the wrong category might seem minor.
 But multiply that error across dozens of line items and several weeks, and your forecast drifts further from reality with each passing day.